 The main job of head protection is to protect your head against injury, but it will also provide protection from the sun at the same time.
 That is good news for the skin around the head and neck, as these areas can be the most difficult to protect due to body movement and lack of or insufficient coverage.

 Most, if not all, construction sites require the donning of a safety helmet while on the job.
-If that’s the case, there are different brim lengths to choose from as well as several available accessories that can be fitted over or under the hard hat to provide a wider brim for face, ears, and neck for protection from the sun.
+If that’s the case, there are different brim lengths to choose from as well as several available accessories that can be fitted over or under the hard hat to provide a wider brim for the face, ears, and neck for protection from the sun.
 Other options are available to go under the safety helmet to both cool workers and provide protection.

 Here's what we recommend: